 Why the numbers are declining is a bit of a mystery, but Harvard researchers think it's partly because fewer people smoke, meaning less irritation of children's airways.
 Many doctors credit growing use of a vaccine against bacteria that cause ear infections.
 And some think increased breast-feeding is protecting more children.

 "We're sort of guessing here," said Dr. Richard Rosenfeld, a New York-based ear, nose and throat specialist who speaks about the issue for the American Academy of Pediatrics.

 To be sure, middle ear infections still plague many U.S. children.

-For decades, they were the most common reason that parents brought young children to a doctor, according to health officials.
-The Centers for Disease Control and Prevention hadn't issued a report on them in nearly 20 years.
+For decades, they were the most common reason parents brought young children to a doctor, according to health officials.
+The Centers for Disease Control and Prevention hadn't bothered to issue a report on them in nearly 20 years.

-Cases skyrocketed from 1975 to 1990.
+Cases skyrocketed from 1975-1990.
 The visit rate for children 5 and under more than doubled in that time.

 A big reason, Rosenfeld said, was a steady rise in dual-career families.
 More families put their kids in day care, and day care is a breeding ground for the germs that lead to ear infections.

 But the study by Harvard University suggests another contributor: cigarette smoke.

 Most ear infections occur after a cold.
 In children, the ear is more directly connected to the back of the nose, so infections in a child's nose and throat can easily trigger ear inflammation.
 Such swelling is a fertile setting for the bacteria that cause ear infections.